Neehaar-Katyaal/Portfolio-Website/README.md

 ## Installation
 1. Clone the repository
 2. Run `npm install`
-3. Start the server using `npm start`
+3. Start the server using `node index.js`
 4. Open the application in your browser

 ## Future Improvements